-- (ii) Determine the composition of a mixture of acetic acid and the hydrochloric acid by conductometric titration. - (b) (i) Molecular Weight Determination of acetanilide, napthalane, using camphor as solvent (Rast's methods). - (ii) To determine the molecular weight of a polymer by viscosity measurements. - (c) Adsorption (i) To study the adsorption of acetic acid oxalic/acid from aqueous solutions by charcoal.
+(ii) Determine the composition of a mixture of acetic acid and the hydrochloric acid by conductometric titration.

+(b) (i) Molecular Weight Determination of acetanilide, napthalane, using camphor as solvent (Rast's methods).

+(ii) To determine the molecular weight of a polymer by viscosity measurements.

+(c) Adsorption (i) To study the adsorption of acetic acid oxalic/acid from aqueous solutions by charcoal.

-- (d) Phase Equilibria to determine the distribution coefficient of iodine between CCI4 and water. - (e) Refractometry - (i) Determination of refractive index of a liquid by Abbe refractometer, and hence the specific and molar refraction. - (ii) To determine the composition of unknown mixture of two liquids by refractive index measurements.
+(d) Phase Equilibria to determine the distribution coefficient of iodine between CCI4 and water. (e) Refractometry

+(i) Determination of refractive index of a liquid by Abbe refractometer, and hence the specific and molar refraction.

+(ii) To determine the composition of unknown mixture of two liquids by refractive index measurements.

-- 1. Experiments in General Chemistry, C.N.R.
+1. Experiments in General Chemistry, C.N.R.
 Rao and U.C.
-Aggarwal, East-West Press. - 2.
-Experiments in Physical Chemistry, R.C.
-Das and B. Behra, Tata McGraw Hill. - 3.
-Advanced Practical Physical Chemistry, J.B.
-Yadav, Goel Publishing House. - 4.
-Advanced Experimental Chemistry, Vol. I, Physical, J.N.
+Aggarwal, East-West Press.

+2. Experiments in Physical Chemistry, R.C.
+Das and B. Behra, Tata McGraw Hill.

+3. Advanced Practical Physical Chemistry, J.B.
+Yadav, Goel Publishing House.

+4. Advanced Experimental Chemistry, Vol. I, Physical, J.N.
 Guru and R. Kapoor, S. Chand & Co.

-Sr. No. On completing the course, the students will be able to: CO1 Learn to synthesize and analyze different inorganic complexes.
-CO2 Determine the strength of solution by conductometric titrations.
-CO3 Learn to determine molecular weight by Rast method and viscosity measurements CO4 Learn to determine refractive index by Abbe refractometer.
+S. No. On completing the course, CO1 Students learn to synthesize and analyze different inorganic complexes.
+CO2 To determine the strength of solution by conductometric titrations.
+CO3 Students learn to determine molecular weight by Rast method and viscosity Measurements CO4 Students learn to determine refractive index by Abbe refractometer.

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-VI ORGANIC CHEMISTRY- IV
+(Medical & Non-Medical) CHEMISTRY Semester-VI CHE 361A ORGANIC CHEMISTRY- IV